ilbers/isar/doc/user_manual.md

 ### Install Host Tools

-The supported host system is >= stretch.
+The supported host system is >= buster.

 Install the following packages:
 ```